 Will someone from the Stem Cell Institute be following up with me after I return home?

-May I speak with any successfully treated heart failure patients?
+May I speak with any heart failure subjects who have completed a heart failure clinical protocol?

 Yes, you may.
-Once you have been evaluated and approved for treatment, your patient coordinator will be happy to put you in touch with treated heart disease patients who have volunteered to share their experiences in Panama with others.
+Once you have been evaluated and approved for participation, your international coordinator will be happy to put you in touch with heart disease subjects who have volunteered to share their experiences in Panama with others.

-You may also take a look at written testimonials, news articles and videos from some of our heart disease patients.
+You may also take a look at written testimonials, news articles and videos from some of our heart disease subjects.

 How can I request more information?